ivycat/posts-in-page/README.md

 To 'pull' posts into a page, you can either:

-1. place a shortcode in the editor window of the page you're editing, or
+1. Place a shortcode in the editor window of the page you're editing, or
-1. modify a theme template file using the shortcode in a PHP function.
+1. Modify a theme template file using the shortcode in a PHP function.

 #### Using Shortcodes in the WordPress editor